-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 - Published

-Online applications for the high street voucher scheme are to open on Monday.
+Online applications for Northern Ireland's high street voucher scheme have opened.

 The £140m scheme is designed to boost activity in businesses hardest hit by the coronavirus pandemic, like non-essential retail and hospitality.

-From Monday, everyone aged 18 and over can apply for a £100 "spend local" card to use in shops before the end of November.
+Everyone aged 18 and over can apply for a £100 "spend local" card to use in shops before the end of November.

-Applications will be open through the NI Direct website for the next four weeks until 25 October.
+Applications can be made through this page on the NI Direct website for the next four weeks until 25 October.

 The cards are expected to arrive seven to 10 days after you apply.

-When you get it, you will need to verify the card through a computer-operated phone system or text message.
+When you get it you will need to verify the card through a computer-operated phone system or text message.

 You need a pin for the first payment - after that you can use contactless payment.